sizemore0125/Laplace/docs/calibration_example.md

 An advantage of the Laplace approximation over variational Bayes and Markov Chain Monte Carlo methods is its _post-hoc_ nature.
 That means we can apply LA on (almost) any _pre-trained_ neural network.
-In this example, we will see how we can apply the last-layer LA on a deep WideResNet model, trained on CIFAR-10.
+In this example, we will see how we can apply the LA on a deep WideResNet model, trained on CIFAR-10.

 ## Data loading